pierreozoux/pierreozoux.github.io/source/_posts/2013-07-10-how-to-build-your-own-ca.markdown

 categories: [sysadmin, security]
 ---

-Everytime you selfsign a certificate, one of them is dying!
+Every time you selfsign a certificate, one of them is dying!

 {% img http://placekitten.com/890/280 %}
 <!-- more -->